-As of the 1st of October 2021, through to the 30th of April 2022, preferred lies on closely mown areas (fairways and green fringes only) are NOT permissible.
+As of 1st May 2022, through to 30th September 2022, preferred lies on closely mown areas (fairways and green fringes only) are NOT permissible.
 Should a club require any extension to the preferred lies period, they are to seek approval from their County, who would look at things on a case-by-case basis.

 With the change to the Rules of Golf for 2019, the wording for Preferred Lies has changed.

 The long form, should be used by clubs on their noticeboards and signage.
 The shortform is suitable for use on the scorecard.

 When a player’s ball lies in a part of the general area cut to fairway height or less, the player may take free relief once by placing the original ball or another ball in and playing it from this relief area: